lmorabit/lofar-vlbi/README.md

 2. Run LB-Split-Calibrators.parset

 Please update the necessary parameters in the "Please update these parameters" section of the parset.
+Comments in the parset describe what these parameters are.
 _optional_: If you have run the ddf-pipeline, please update the DDF options section as well.

 *If you have used a non-standard catalogue, please either name it the same as in the "These parameters may need to be updated" section of the parset, or change the name of the delay_cat there.*